 In the second quarter 2020, Fidelity Life entered into a General Agent's agreement with an unaffiliated third party, National Service Group of AmeriLife, LLC ("AmeriLife").
+The President of this entity, Scott Perry also sits on the Company's Board of Directors.
 This agreement provides Fidelity Life access to AmeriLife distribution channels, its commission systems and assists in streamlining administrative processes related to commissions.
-This agreement also allows Efinancial to operate as a sub agent to AmeriLife.
+This agreement also allows Efinancial to operate as a sub-agent to AmeriLife.
 On May 15, 2020, the Company began selling products using this new distribution arrangement.
+Due to the large amount of the Company's insurance policies now being sold through AmeriLife, dissolution of this agency arrangement could have a material impact on the Company's financial statements.
+The Company has additional arrangements with AmeriLife wherein Efinancial's sub- agents may sell third party products through AmeriLife.
+To date it is not believed that any of these arrangements will exceed the related party thresholds described in 17 CFR § 229.404.
+Should these or other arrangements change or exceed the aforementioned threshold, after review by the CFO and General Counsel, the Company's Chairman will be advised and written sign-off will be required from the Chairman.